— Isle of seven cities 2024Publisher: The Eriskay Connection

 220 × 280 mm / 160 pages

-A phantom island is an island whose existence has been accepted for a certain period of time (sometimes centuries) and has been mentioned on maps, but which has subsequently been removed because it has been proven not to be real.
-There are many possible explanations for these geographical fictions: geopolitical and economic interests, cartographic copyrights, rumours, memes, hoaxes, legends, and more.
-These phantom islands have never physically existed, but they have had a real impact on the Western world, some even triggering conflicts or civil wars.
+A phantom island is an island once believed to exist for a certain period (sometimes centuries) and featured on maps but was later removed after it was proven not to exist.
+Many reasons may explain these geographical illusions: geopolitical and economic interests, cartographic copyrights, rumours, memes, hoaxes, legends, and more.
+These phantom islands never physically existed, yet they have had a tangible impact on the Western world, sometimes even provoking conflicts or civil wars.

 Six years ago, Stéphanie Roland began researching these islands during her travels and visits to geographical institutes.
-Over time, she has collected a great deal of material, and produced a series of experiments and works exploring this ghostly world, made up of images and videos that reflect the visual paradoxes of these entities.
+Over time, she has gathered a significant body of material and developed a series of experiments and artworks that explore this ghostly world, consisting of images and videos that highlight the visual paradoxes of these entities.

-Isles of Seven Cities contains the stories of Eon Island, Hy-Brasil Island, Aurora Island, Antilia, Isle of Demons, Island of California, and Podesta Island.
-The book is not a monograph, but rather an artist’s book – a hybrid edition that combines the visual and textual narratives of these seven phantom islands.
-Fictional and real archives meet in a non-linear, fragmented logic, as a meta-island emerges from the whole, questioning the complex perception of reality in a post-truth era.
+The Isle of Seven Cities presents stories of Eon Island, HyBrasil Island, Aurora Island, Antilia, the Isle of Demons, the Island of California, and Podesta Island.
+It is not a monograph but an artist’s book – a hybrid edition that combines visual and textual tales of these seven phantom islands.
+Fictional and real archives intersect within a non-linear, fragmented structure, from which a meta-island emerges, challenging complex perceptions of reality in a post-truth era.

 Concept and photography: Stéphanie Roland